excsn/fibre/README.GUIDE.md

     }
     drop(rx); // Drop original receiver

-    for handle in handles { // Producer handles handle.join().unwrap();
+    for handle in handles { // Sender handles handle.join().unwrap();
     }
     for handle in consumer_handles {